evancz/guide.elm-lang.org/book/webapps/structure.md

 >
 > It would be odd to start using Elm and wonder "how do I structure my application with objects?"
 There are no objects in Elm!
 Folks in the community would recommend using custom types and functions instead.
 >
-> Thinking in terms of components encourages you create modules based on the visual design of your application.
+> Thinking in terms of components encourages you to create modules based on the visual design of your application.
 “There is a sidebar, so I need a `Sidebar` module.”
 It would be way easier to just make a `viewSidebar` function and pass it whatever arguments it needs.
 It probably does not even have any state.
 Maybe one or two fields?
 Just put it in the `Model` you already have.
 If it really is worth splitting out into its own module, you will know because you will have a custom type with a bunch of relevant helper functions!
 >
 > Point is, writing a `viewSidebar` function **does not** mean you need to create a corresponding `update` and `Model` to go with it.
 Resist this instinct. **Just write the helper functions you need.**